 What else could be causing it?

-What you can do
+What can you do?

-- Should an animal be the trigger, contact should be minimised, and pets should be kept away from bedrooms.
+- Should an animal be the trigger, contact should be minimised, and pets should be kept away from bedrooms

-What you can do
+What can you do?

 - A salt water solution can help to liquefy mucus.
-Put ½ teaspoon of salt into the equivalent of two mugs of water and gently sniff the liquid into your nostrils.
+Put ½ teaspoon of salt into the equivalent of two mugs of water and gently sniff the liquid into your nostrils

 3. Dry dusty air

-Dry or dusty air is not a particular problem for those of us who live in the UK, but could be an issue if you spend a lot of time in an air-conditioned environment or in other countries, particularly in those with desert or arid lands.
+Dry or dusty air is not a big problem for those of us who live in the UK but it could be an issue if you spend a lot of time in an air-conditioned environment or if you live in another country, particularly in those with desert or arid lands.

 4. Physical obstruction

-What you can do
+What can you do?

-- Another option is using nasal strips which allow the passageways to open slightly, assisting with breathing.
+- Another option is using nasal strips which allow the passageways to open slightly thus assisting with breathing.

-During this stage in a woman’s life, levels of oestrogen and progesterone rise.
-One result is an increase in blood flow to many parts of the body.
-In the nasal passages, the delicate tissues are more prone to swelling, leading to restriction of air flow and a blocked nose.
+During this stage in a woman’s life, levels of oestrogen and progesterone rise which can increase blood flow to different parts of the body.
+In the nasal passages, the delicate tissues are more prone to swelling so this increase in blood flow can lead to restriction of air flow and a blocked nose.

-What you can do
+What you can do?

-- As with any health condition that occurs during pregnancy, use of any over-the-counter remedies is not recommended without first consulting a midwife or GP.
+- As with any health condition that occurs during pregnancy, use of any over-the-counter remedies is not recommended without first consulting a midwife or GP

 6. Children and blocked noses

-What you can do
+What you can do?